aridlehoover/manager-README/AGILITY.md

 - **Energized Work** &mdash; Work should proceed at a sustainable pace.
 Team members are encouraged to take enough time away from work so that energized work is possible.

 - **Team Continuity** &mdash; The team should be dedicated to a shared purpose.
-Team members should not have other commitments beyond the team.
+Team members should not have other work commitments beyond the team.
 And, management should strive to keep the team together, even as the team's purpose changes over time.
 Camaraderie and trust go a long way toward collaboration and productivity.

 ## Planning Practices